C

 Event Planning

-Users want locations for event planning and route calculation to save time and effort.
+Users need locations for planning events and calculating routes to save time.

 Customization

-Users want customization features like templates, uploading photos, and location recommendations.
+Users want templates, photo uploads, and location recommendations.

 Core Needs